HaxellG/HaxellG/README.md

 ## About me

-Software Developer focused on Conversational AI & APIs Development.
+Software Developer.
 Passionate about AI tools & NLP.

 💼 I am currently part of the [AIChain](https://www.linkedin.com/company/aichain/posts/?feedView=all) team, where I contribute as a Backend Developer for the development of AI-powered digital products.

-🤖 I have a strong passion for robotics and love working on Arduino and electronics projects
+🤖 I have a strong passion for robotics and love working on Arduino and electronics projects.

-🔬 Learning about Bionic Technology.

-💪 When I'm away from the keyboard, I enjoy physical exercise and coloring anime illustrations.

 ### Languages and Tools: